April 28, 2022

 At this stage of the process the company should actively and continuously employ reinforcement mechanisms, positive or negative, to incentivize action.

-How can Net0 help to take practical actions to reduce carbon emissions for good?
+How can Net0 help to take practical actions to reduce upstream emissions for good?

 • Use predictive technology and simulation tools: